 In 1996 the Institute relocated from Manly to the present campus in Strathfield.
-CIS is a founding member of the Sydney College of Divinity, whose first degrees were awarded in 1983.
-We continue to teach their awards.

 Students come from a diversity of cultures and of backgrounds and include seminarians, teachers, pastoral workers, and many others keen to deepen their understanding of the faith and to explore the way it is lived in contemporary Australia.

 A large number of full-time students are studying for ordination to priesthood in the Catholic Church.
 They come from a variety of dioceses and religious communities both locally and internationally.
 Other students are currently, or will eventually, be engaged in some form of ministry in the Church.
 For students the experience of studying theology has contributed to a deepening of their faith.